Web3-Builders-Alliance/sui-course/week1/sui-bank/sources/tests/readme.md

 Nice! we now have a completed test case for depositing into our bank, if you run `sui move test` it should pass!

-The next step would be to do a reserve test, lets pass in the wrong fee_percent and make sure the test fails.
+The next step would be to do a reverse test, lets pass in the wrong fee_percent and make sure the test fails.

 ```rust
     #[test]